TimesNet-Gen: Deep Learning-based Site Specific Strong Motion Generation: Methodology

-In our experiments, we employ strong-motion recordings from the Disaster and Emergency Management Presidency of Türkiye (AFAD) database \cite{turkmen2024deeplearningbasedepicenterlocalization} (36,417 records, 2012–2018).
-As explained in the following subsection we utilize two separate sets in order to adopt a two-phase training schedule.
-The first phase of training utilizes an unsupervised pretraining scheme on the entire corpus, followed by the second phase, where the models are fine-tunined on records collected from five stations (a total of 348 records that were not included in the first phase) for station-conditioned generation.
-While selecting these stations, our criterion was finding stations with different site properties to test the generative model's ability to generate distinct classes.
-Hence, we chose five stations with different fundamental site frequencies.
-Some of the fundamental frequencies reported here (specifically for stations 2020 and 0205) differ from what is reported in AFAD website due to differences in the calculation method.
+For self-supervised training and primary evaluation, we utilize strong-motion recordings from the Disaster and Emergency Management Presidency of Türkiye (AFAD) database \cite{turkmen2024deeplearningbasedepicenterlocalization} (36,417 records, 2012–2018).
+To analyze generative fidelity, we chose five stations with different site properties and fundamental site frequencies.
+Some of the fundamental frequencies reported here (specifically for stations 2020 and 0205) differ from what is reported in the AFAD website due to differences in the calculation method.
 Fundamental site frequency is typically calculated empirically from the horizontal-to-vertical spectral ratio (HVSR) analysis of ambient recordings \cite{nakamura1989method} as well as earthquake recordings \cite{lermo1993site} \cite{yazdi2022new}.
-In this study we compute based on using strong motions signals, \cite{lermo1993site} \cite{yazdi2022new}.
-The five stations used in this study and their identified fundamental frequencies are given in Table \ref{tab:ft_stations}.
+In this study, we compute it based on strong motions signals \cite{lermo1993site} \cite{yazdi2022new}.
+The five AFAD stations used in this study and their identified fundamental frequencies are given in Table \ref{tab:ft_stations}.